brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Price** +4 bonus; **Aura** strong transmutation; **CL** 15th; **Weight** —

 As a standard action, a _dancing_ weapon can be loosed to attack on its own.
 It fights for 4 rounds using the base attack bonus of the one who loosed it and then drops.
 While dancing, it cannot make attacks of opportunity, and the activating character it is not considered armed with the weapon.
 The weapon is considered wielded or attended by the activating character for all maneuvers and effects that target items.
 While dancing, the weapon shares the same space as the activating character and can attack adjacent foes (weapons with reach can attack opponents up to 10 feet away).
 The _dancing_ weapon accompanies the activating character everywhere, whether she moves by physical or magical means.
-If the activating character has an unoccupied hand, she can grasp it while it is attacking on its own as a free action; when so retrieved, the weapon can't dance (attack on its own again for 4 rounds.
+If the activating character has an unoccupied hand, she can grasp it while it is attacking on its own as a free action; when so retrieved, the weapon can't dance (attack on its own) again for 4 rounds.
 This special ability can only be placed on melee weapons.

 Construction Requirements

 **Cost** +4 bonus

-Craft Magic Arms and Armor, _ [animate objects](spell_dir/animateObjects#_animate-objects)_
+Craft Magic Arms and Armor, _ [animate objects](spells/animateObjects#_animate-objects)_

 Deadly

 **Price** +1 bonus; **Aura** faint necromancy; **CL** 5th; **Weight** —

 This special ability can only be placed on melee weapons that normally deal nonlethal damage, such as whips and saps.
 All damage a _deadly_ weapon deals is normal (lethal) damage.
-A whip (or similar weapon that is not normally able to damage creatures with armor or natural armor bonuses with this special ability deals damage even to creatures with armor or natural armor.
+A whip (or similar weapon that is not normally able to damage creatures with armor or natural armor bonuses) with this special ability deals damage even to creatures with armor or natural armor.
 On command, the weapon suppresses this ability until the wielder commands it to resume.

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [inflict light wounds](spell_dir/inflictLightWounds#_inflict-light-wounds_
+Craft Magic Arms and Armor, _ [inflict light wounds](spell_dir/inflictLightWounds#_inflict-light-wounds)_

 Defending